AndrewChenUoA/AVSS2018/workshops.md

 - Applications and use cases for smart sensor systems.
 - Distributed networks of smart sensors.

-Papers are between 6-8 pages long, and will be reviewed by experts who span a range from computer vision, VLSI systems, and embedded computing.
+Papers are 6 pages long (including references), with up to two more pages (attracting extra page charges).
+Papers will be reviewed by experts who span a range from computer vision, VLSI systems, and embedded computing.

 **Deadlines**<br/>
 Submission: 7 September 2018<br/>